jabezapilado/vendwise-flutter-app/README.md

 If Supabase initialization fails (e.g., missing keys or no network), the app gracefully falls back to the mock in-memory repository so you can continue development offline.

 For smoke-test scenarios on Android and iOS, follow `docs/device_checklist.md`.

+For end-to-end build and deployment commands (APK, AAB, iOS Archive, device install), see `docs/build_and_deploy.md`.

 ### Startup health checks